Our P.E. and Sport Vision Statement:

 Please find below our school self-evaluation report on the impact of P.E. and Sports Premium Funding Expenditure 2018-2019:

-For more information about our approach to the teaching of P.E. and sport and to view our long term plan for P.E. and overviews of our schemes of work for Gymnastics, Games, Dance, Athletics and Orienteering, please visit our P.E curriculum page.
+For more information about our approach to the teaching of P.E. and sport and to view our long term plan for P.E. and overviews of our schemes of work for Gymnastics, Games, Dance and Athletics, please visit our P.E curriculum page.
 You can access this page by clicking on the link below:

 Information about our participation in sports competitions can be found by clicking on the link below: